 Chorus: As always, those auditioning for chorus may sing anything they wish.
 “My Country ‘Tis of Thee” is a favorite fall-back choice.
 Or “Happy Birthday To You.”
 Or whatever.
 Be as plain or as fancy as you like, from any style of repertoire you like, but remember, brevity is a virtue!
 Two minutes or less, please.
 Choose something you know without thinking about it, just so we can hear the general quality of your voice.
 Please bring sheet music in the correct key, unless you plan to sing without accompaniment or to accompany yourself.

-Royal Chorus: Once again, we hope to place choristers in the boxes alongside the stage to serve as additional singing forces.
+Royal Chorus: When performing in the Carolina Theatre we place choristers in the boxes alongside the stage to serve as additional singing forces.
 These are crucial reinforcements to the choral sound, for which we need good solid self-sufficient singers.
 The time commitment is much less for Royal Chorus than for stage chorus, so please give a thought to auditioning for the Royals, even if you can’t make time for the full rehearsal schedule.
 Or please consider keeping this as an option during auditions.
 You’ll have a good seat for every performance, plus the fun of singing along.

 Principals: It is preferred that principals sing the selection indicated for each role of interest.
 These selections will be posted here in a separate page.